Our Location

 A lick over broken skin is also significant, as this is enough to allow the rabies virus to enter.

 If the skin is not broken, you do not need to be vaccinated.
 Sometimes it is hard to be sure if there is a break in the skin.
+It only takes a minuscule break in the skin for the virus to enter.
 In that case, it is safer to be vaccinated.

-Even if you have been bitten a few days, or weeks ago, It is never too late to start.
-Rabies virus can incubate for several years before it causes symptoms.
+Even if you have been bitten a few days, weeks or months ago, it is never too late to start.
+The rabies virus can incubate for several years before it causes symptoms.

-If you wait until you get symptoms, it may be too late – there is no treatment for established rabies … rabies is fatal.
+If you wait until you get symptoms, it will be too late – there is no treatment for established rabies … rabies is fatal.

-1. wash the wound gently with soap and running water for 5 minutes – do not scrub.
+1. Wash the wound gently with soap and running water for 15 minutes – do not scrub.

 2. Call the clinic on 07 3221 9066 ASAP, and tell the reception staff you have been bitten by an animal overseas.